FrontPage

 http://www.soc.northwestern.edu/justine/online-communities07/syllabus.html

-Bruce Sommerville from the University of Technology in Sydney offered SLED educators who's institutions do not yet have a presence on Second Life, use of "the Study Space" on Gualala.
-There is no charge for using the areas.
+Bruce Sommerville from the University of Technology in Sydney had offered SLED educators who's institutions do not yet have a presence on Second Life, use of "the Study Space" on Gualala.
+There was no charge for using the areas.
+See the SLED discussion list for others who might be providing similar options.

 NMC Virtual Worlds.
 Services